-The recognition of income tax, value added tax and other taxes is based on current rules in the countries in which the Group conducts operations.
+Recognition of income tax, value added tax and other tax rules operations.
 Due to the overall complexity of all rules governing taxes and the reporting of taxes, application and recognition are based on interpretation, as well as estimates and judgements of potential outcomes.
 Deferred tax is computed on temporary differences between recognised and tax values of assets and liabilities.
 Two types of assumptions and estimates mainly affect the reported deferred tax.
 Firstly, there are assumptions and estimates to establish the carrying amount of various assets and liabilities, and secondly judgements as to whether there will be a future taxable profit so that the temporary differences will be realisable.
 As of year-end, the Group recognized deferred tax receivables totalling SEK 23 M (21), of which the full amount relates to remaining operations.
 A majority of these amounts comprises tax loss carry-forwards that are deemed to be utilised within a forecast period of 5 years.
 The Group has total loss carry-forwards amounting to SEK 1,298 M (1,145).
 Loss carry-forwards for which no deferred tax asset is recognized in the Consolidated Balance Sheet amount to SEK 1,217 M (1,080).